5 Reasons to Upgrade Your Risk Rating System in 2021

 3. More fully integrate the system with your existing technology.

 Technology will continue to change rapidly in 2021, and your risk rating system needs to keep up.
 Chances are, if you have a basic Excel- or even Word-based risk rating system, there’s very little in the way of integration with the bank operating system.
 Look for or aim to build a risk rating system like RMA Dual Risk Rating with open architecture to integrate with other systems and data sources, plus a way to bring data in and export when needed.
-Read more about the benefits of a risk rating system deployed as an open, turnkey software solution here.

 4. Become more transparent with auditors, credit review, and examiners.